bburns/LanguageModels/doc/report/Report.md

 (Mikolov 2013) Mikolov, Tomas; et al. "Efficient Estimation of Word Representations in Vector Space". arXiv:1301.3781, 2013.

+>(Rosenblatt 1957) Rosenblatt, F. "The perceptron, a perceiving and recognizing automaton" Project Para.
+Cornell Aeronautical Laboratory, 1957.

 (Shannon 1948) Shannon, Claude, "A Mathematical Theory of Communication."
 The Bell System Technical Journal, Vol. 27, July 1948.

-may need
-F. Rosenblatt.
-The perceptron, a perceiving and recognizing automaton Project Para.
-Cornell Aeronautical Laboratory, 1957.

-shri 2014 with hinton on dropout
+>(shri...
+2014) shri with hinton on dropout 2014

 --------------------------------------------------------------------------------